Felix-Zhenghao/paper-distillation/README.md

   1. **X-embodiment Shadow policy**: RGB third-vision human bahaviour -> humanoid bahaviour
   2. Data collection for behaviour cloning: Use shadow policy + human demonstration, humanoid get **egocentric binocular RGB camera** data of conducting a task.
+  3. Use key point representation as 'high-level' guidance (conditioning) of low level policy.
+The robot only knows how to achieve a paramatrized pose.
 - Some technical points

   1. During shadow policy training, the DoF of robot and human are diff.
 Need to map between paramatrization of these two.
 Then they can train policy using RL.